dguglielmi-git/jwt-springboot-kotlin/README.md

 ### How to Install 🔧
- * This project is already configure to start using as soon as you download it.
+ * This project is already configured to start using it as soon as you download it.

 ## Deploy 📦
  * Depends on the final user of this project.